nils-matthaei/ModelBasedSW_project/README.md

 type Seq2[K, V any] func(yield func(K, V) bool)
 ```
-So far there is no `Seq0` that would define `func(yield func() bool)`, for some reason.
+So far, there is no `Seq0` that would define `func(yield func() bool)`, for some reason.

-Using these it's quite simple to define an iterator over a generic container type.
+Using these, it's quite simple to define an iterator over a generic container type.
 As an example, let's look at this simple implementation of a Stack:
 ```Go
 type Stack[T any] struct {